AndersCan/EventB-HD/reading/Summaries.md

 ==============
 Short summaries of papers & books read throughout the internship.

+## Proof-Based System Engineering and Embedded Systems
+Basically concludes that most errors reported as poor software engineering is actually due to poor system engineering.

+> Our conclusions deviate significantly from the Inquiry Board findings.
+Basically, the Inquiry Board concludes that poor S/W engineering practice is the culprit, whereas we argue that the 501 failure results from poor system engineering decisions.
+Most of what is labelled as S/W errors are in fact manifestations of system engineering faults.

+So: Treating the symptoms, not the cause.

+* Safety: every possible system run (a collective execution of tasks) satisfies some set of invariants.
+Examples are mutual exclusion, serializability, data consistency, causal ordering, linearizability. consensus D_ causal broadcast D_ reliable broadcast
+* Liveness: for every possible system run, tasks that are invoked are activated and make progress.
+Examples are deadlock freedom, collision detection-andresolution in bounded time.
+* Timeliness: tasks are assigned timeliness constraints. ]:k)r every possible system run, every timeliness constraint is met.

 ## Towards the Trustworthy Development of Active Medical Devices: A Hemodialysis Case Study
 Their approach to developing an Active Medical Device (AMD):
  1. Specification step